 Download Python code for Gelo walking and Gelo Hand Plant

 If you want to study the complete code for Gelo’s various maneuvers, you can download the MINDSTORMS files here.
+This is the file I created while recording my YouTube explainer about key frame animation with motors.

 Support my work & Don’t Miss any updates